decretist/ICMCL17/proceedings/ICMCL17.markdown

 trained on the corpus of lemmatized and tagged Latin text created by the Laboratoire d'Analyse Statistique des Langues Anciennes (LASLA) at the University of Liège.[^4][^5] The two projects share a common data set.
-The original project relied on a very carefully prepared data set of the texts of the case statements and the first- and second-recension *dicta*.[^6] The current work uses the same data set.
+The original project on authorship relied on a very carefully prepared set of the texts of the case statements and the first- and second-recension *dicta*.[^6] The current work uses the same data set.
 The overarching goal of the two projects is the same---to use computational distant reading techniques to enhance close readings of the *Decretum*---but the two projects attempt to answer different questions using different tools and techniques.

-This is not my first attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the first and second recensions.
+This attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the first and second recensions is not my first one.
 Around 2012, there was tremendous enthusiasm in the Digital Humanities community for a technique called unsupervised topic modeling and in particular for a topic-modeling tool called the MAchine Learning for LanguagE Toolkit (MALLET).[^7] Inspired